aws-samples/redshift-migrate-db/README.md

 4. Most steps in the migration are executed in parallel and the level of parallelism is handled by the `LOAD_THREADS` variable in `config.sh`.
 Testing has shown the default has worked well.

-5. This is automatic retry logic in the scripts in case of a failure.
-This can be caused by a table that is attempted to be created with a reference to a table that has not yet been created.
-Or a view that references another view that has not yet been created.
-The number of retries is based on the `RETRY` variable in the `config.sh` file.
-Testing has shown the default has worked well.
+5. There is automatic retry logic in the scripts in case of a failure.
+The script will execute again autoamtically based on the `RETRY` variable in `config.sh`.
+You can disable this by setting this variable value to 0.
+However, some scripts need the retry logic because of dependent objects that can be found in views, procedures, tables, and foreign keys.

 ## Script execution
 You can run the 0*.sh scripts one at a time like this: